Validation of Triage

 (1) a person’s age + (2) a FIT- test (=test for occult blood in feces) + (3) a blood-based cancer-associated biomarker test

 has shown a much more accurate selection for colonoscopy than screening based on a FIT-test alone.

-Now, the concept will be validated for selection to diagnostic colonoscopy.
+Now, this concept is validated for selection to diagnostic colonoscopy.

 referred to colonoscopy due to symptoms of CRC.